What Does Seeing Numbers In Color Mean?

 Research is ongoing into the possible cognitive neuroscience behind synesthesia, with some theories suggesting that it may be due to increased communication between different subregions of the brain

 Genetics has been suggested as a potential primary cause of synesthesia.
-Research, such as a 2018 study published in the journal PNAS, has found a possible association between certain forms of synesthesia and genetic variants affecting neuronal connections.
+A 2018 study published in the journal PNAS suggests that there may be a possible association between certain forms of synesthesia and genetic variants that affect neuronal connections.

 That said, it may also be possible to develop synesthesia in other ways, such as in the aftermath of a traumatic brain injury, or temporarily, through the use of psychoactive substances such as hallucinogens, cannabis, or caffeine.